 Lauren Boilini was born and raised in Bloomington, Indiana.
 She received her B.F.A. in Painting and Art History at the Kansas City Art Institute in 2006.
-In 2008 she completed her M.F.A. at the Maryland Institute College of Art (MICA).
+In 2008 she completed her M.F.A. at the Maryland Institute College of Art (MICA) in Baltimore, MD.
 She has served as an artist-in-residence at Canserrat in Spain, Jentel Arts in Wyoming, Soaring Gardens in Pennsylvania, the Studios of Key West, the Creative Alliance and School 33 Art Center in Baltimore, and as a Consortium Resident at the Studio Art Centers International (SACI) in Florence.
 She was invited as an artist-in-residence at the Burren College of Art in Ireland and received a full fellowship to the Vermont Studio Center in 2012.
-She was also awarded her first major public art commission through the Maryland Department of Public Health, and was a finalist for a commission at the Fort Lauderdale Airport.
-She has shown her work all over the East Coast and Washington and was awarded a 2-year fellowship at the Center for Emerging Visual Artists (CFEVA) in Philadelphia, through which she had her first solo-exhibition in Philadelphia at the Metropolitan Gallery.
-She has served as faculty at a number of schools in the Baltimore/DC area and is now happy to call Seattle home.
-She was awarded an Artist Trust grant to publish a book and has enjoyed teaching at the Evergreen College and Cornish College of the Arts.
-Her work was recently shown in solo exhibitions in Tacoma, A-Gallery in Pioneer Square and BallardWorks, and through Shunpike Storefronts Project, as well as Out of Sight 2017.
+She has served as faculty at a number of schools in the Baltimore/DC area along with Evergreen State College, Pacific Lutheran University and Cornish College of the Arts.
+She has had recent solo exhibitions in Tacoma, A-Gallery in Pioneer Square and BallardWorks, and through Shunpike Storefronts Project and Out of Sight.
+She has completed public art projects for the Maryland Department of Public Health and the Greenville-Spartanburg Airport.
+This winter she spent collaborating with Henry Cowdery on a multidimensional project through a residency at Oxbow in Georgetown.
+In 2016 she was awarded an Artist Trust grant to publish a book of drawings and spent this past summer as an artist-in-residence at MASS MoCA working on the sequel, which she completed for a solo exhibition at Furman University.

 In my current body of work I look at the idea of excess, when images of excess become meaningless and fall into the realm of pattern.
 This idea of gluttony is reflected in our current culture.
 We are a hedonistic society, always looking for more until the more we are looking for loses its meaning.